Arbaaz-Tanveer/MazeSolver/README.md

 ---

-We welcome contributions and suggestions to improve our WRC Maze Solver Robot.
-Feel free to open issues or submit pull requests!
+I welcome contributions and suggestions to improve Maze Solver Robot.